The Low Carb Diabetic

 LOW CARB MYTHS

-Is fat bad for your heart ?
+Is saturated fat bad for your heart ?

 Dr. Malcolm Kendrick on…the idiotic dietary advice we give to diabetes patients

 "Personally, I do not believe that fat consumption has the slightest impact on heart disease in people with or without diabetes, and I would defy anyone to unearth a controlled study on restriction of dietary fat that has shown any impact on CHD."
-Malcolm Kendrick MD

 Sylvan Weinberg, former president of the American College of Cardiology: 'The low-fat "diet heart hypothesis" has been controversial for nearly 100 years.